Treatment for headaches

 - This is a relaxation technique that teaches you to manage pain and stress.

-- Cognitive-behavioral therapy (CBT).
-CBT is talk therapy that helps you recognize situations that cause you stress, anxiety, and tension.
+- Cognitive-behavioral therapy (CBT) is talk therapy that helps you recognize situations that cause stress, anxiety, and tension.

 - This alternative therapy may reduce stress and tension by applying fine needles to specific areas of your body.

 There is no cure for cluster headaches, but drugs such as sumatriptan are among the most effective treatments.
 Other cluster headache treatments include oxygen therapy, which can help reduce the incidence and severity of attacks.

 Cluster headache treatment aims to relieve some of the symptoms, shorten the periods of headaches, and reduce their frequency.
 Over-the-counter (OTC) painkillers, such as aspirin or ibuprofen, are ineffective because the pain starts and finishes so rapidly that the headache has probably gone by the time the medication starts to work.

 Medications and treatments for cluster headaches aim to prevent them or act quickly.